 During our 6 year stay on Islay we never missed an Islay Festival although we didn’t visit each and every distillery during every Feis Ile, the Gaelic name for Islay Festival.
 It’s handy when you live on Islay during the festival as it’s sometimes really hard to find proper accommodation, and when you have found it trying to get transportation can be a nightmare.
-Booking a ferry far in advance is useful as they are mostly fully booked before, during and after the Islay Festival week.
+Booking the Islay ferry far in advance is useful as they are mostly fully booked before, during and after the Islay Festival week.
 Or try to cross as passenger without a car, that makes all the difference.

 Islay Festival 2022 – 27 May to 4 June